Lundy; dreamy island isolation

 Can you stay on the Island of Lundy?

-Yes!
 There’s a real mix of accommodation on the island owned by the Landmark Trust, including a Lighthouse!

 Accommodation ranges in size from 1-12 people.
-They’re all well-equipped, cosy, and good value for money (don’t expect 5* luxury though).
+They’re well-equipped, cosy, and good value for money (don’t expect 5* luxury though).
 Do expect pygmy shrews living in the walls and starlings roosting in the chimney…

 Eating on Lundy Island

-There’s a small, but well stocked shop which is open all day on day-trippers days, and shorter hours on other days.
+There’s a small, but well stocked shop which is open all day on day-tripper days, and shorter hours on other days.
 Pre-order food to arrive at your accommodation.
 The pub serves 3 meals a day and a great pint.

 Lundy Island with kids